• Features

 Image via Omnisend

-Toggle A/B test in Behavior settings to experiment with different popup versions.
-Clicking A/B test will load this page:
+Toggle A/B test in Behavior settings to experiment with different Shopify popup versions.
+Clicking the A/B test will load this page:

 Image via Omnisend

-It’s best practice to test variations of content, timing, or design to optimize performance.
+It’s a popup best practice to test variations of content, timing, or design to optimize performance.

-Use Undo/Redo buttons (unlimited steps until page reload) to refine your design.
-Click Enable to make the popup live immediately or Save & Close to save as a draft — access saved forms through the Forms dashboard to monitor performance metrics:
+Use Undo/Redo buttons to refine your design.
+Click Enable to make the Shopify popup go live immediately or Save & Close to save as a draft.
+You can access saved forms through the Forms dashboard to monitor performance metrics:

 Image via Omnisend